 The easiest way to get to Drop D from standard tuning (if you don’t have a tuner on you) is to pluck the 4th string (D), and then lower your low E string until the pitches match.

-You will hear a dissonant interval when you first hear them together, but as you lower the 6th string, you will eventually reach a point in which both pitches sound consonant and clear – that’s when you stop.
+You will hear a dissonant interval when you first hear them together, but as you lower the 6th string, you’ll eventually reach a point in which both pitches sound consonant and clear.
+That’s when you stop.

 They must be tuned to D, one octave apart (the 6th string should be one octave lower than the 4th string).